fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-condition-intro.md

 Use cases:

-* Diagnosis -based conditions and Finnish Kayntisyy
+* Diagnosis -based conditions and Finnish *kayntisyy*, asserted by a healthcare professional
+* Reason given by patient for requesting/acquiring healthcare service.
+Finnish *tulosyy*
-* Other usages?
+* Other usages for various needs

 ### Reasons for visit (Diagnosis -based conditions and Finnish *käyntisyy*)